eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 In most cases the AMQP Messaging Network can be configured with a maximum *time-to-live* to apply to the events so that the events will be removed from the persistent store if no consumer has attached to receive the event before the message expires.

-In order to support environments where the AMQP Messaging Network cannot be configured accordingly, the protocol adapter supports setting a downstream event message's *ttl* property based on the default *ttl* and *max-ttl* values configured for a tenant/device as described in the [Tenant API]
+In order to support environments where the AMQP Messaging Network cannot be configured accordingly, the MQTT protocol adapter supports setting a downstream event message's *ttl* property based on the *hono-ttl* property set as *property-bag* at the end of the event topic.
-({{< relref "/api/tenant#resource-limits-configuration-format" >}}).
+Also the default *ttl* and *max-ttl* values can be configured for a tenant/device as described in the [Tenant API] ({{< relref "/api/tenant#resource-limits-configuration-format" >}}).